Crime Traveller

 Houston Holds National Human Trafficking Awareness Month in Lone Star State

-The U.S. Department of Health and Human Services have reported that over 300,000 of America’s young population are considered at risk for sexual exploitation.
-In January each year, advocates, law enforcement agencies, crime stoppers, victims of sex trafficking, prosecutors, recovery organizations and other non-profit groups unite in honor to raise awareness about human trafficking around the nation.
+The U.S. Department of Health and Human Services has reported that over 300,000 of America’s young population are considered at risk for sexual exploitation.
+In January each year, advocates, law enforcement agencies, crime stoppers, victims of sex trafficking, prosecutors, recovery organizations, and other non-profit groups unite in honor to raise awareness about human trafficking around the nation.

-Andy Kahan, Director of Crime Stoppers Victim Services, estimated the enormous amount of money that traffickers earn off the human trafficking-sex trade.
-“It is estimated that human and sex trafficking makes over $150 billions annually in profits,” Kahan said by email.
+Andy Kahan, Director of Crime Stoppers Victim Services, estimated the enormous amount of money that traffickers earn off the human trafficking sex trade.
+“It is estimated that human and sex trafficking makes over $150 billion annually in profits,” Kahan said by email.

 During the press conference, Andy Kahan switched on an electronic slide presentation to show local news media outlets the wanted photos of the city’s most wanted sex traffickers.
-“Take a good hard look at these fugitives wanted for human trafficking because we know somebody out there know where they are.” he said.
+“Take a good hard look at these fugitives wanted for human trafficking because we know somebody out there knows where they are,he said.

 The names of people listed have been charged with either sex trafficking, promoting prostitution or compelling prostitution: